 Dynamic packaging can set you apart from “old-school” online travel agencies (OTAs) and operators offering tours with fixed itineraries and fixed everything.
 Instead, it allows your customers to travel by their own rules as they book the flights they want, the rooms they like, and the rental cars that meet their ground transportation needs.
 All this happens on your website or travel portal and makes you the provider of custom travel experiences.

-Dynamic packaging engine development is the talk of the moment in this article.
+Travel dynamic packaging engine development is the talk of the moment in this article.
 We’re about to dwell on how it can optimize your budget spending, what makes an integration-worthy solution, and how you can get it.

 Why do we care?
 Technology keeps us inspired, and making your business different is why Acropolium exists in the first place.
 We strive to help you become the company of choice for more travelers by giving them what they’re after.